kevinquillen/kevinquillen.github.io/_posts/2014-06-06-behat-drupal.markdown

 testing Drupal.

 Up through Drupal 7, core and contrib relied on a method of testing leveraging the SimpleTest library.
 While it has served a purpose, some of us need a much faster and clearer way of testing.

-Also, if you're a designer, you're probably looking for a easier point of entry to not only testing your front or backend UI, but contributing to testing functional (behaviors) pieces of the application.
+If you're a designer, you're probably looking for a easier point of entry to not only testing your front or backend UI, but contributing to testing functional (behaviors) pieces of the application.
 You may not have the best programming chops, or maybe OOP scares you.

-Or simply, *maybe you just need to get shit done without much hassle*.
+Or, like me, *you just need to get shit done without much hassle*.

-Writing tests where you look to test behaviors from a user perspective is called **"Behavior Driven Development"**.
+Writing tests where you look to test behaviors from a user perspective is called **"[Behavior Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development)"**.
 Adding up multiple tests together into feature testing forms a solid group of user acceptance tests.
 When the tests pass, you know you are facilitating the user stories of the features you were asked to implement.
 You don't have to go back to your QA team or project manager and say "okay I'm done" and wait for them to click around for hours and tell you things are still missing.